seedcase-project/seedcase-website/design/overview.md

     potential future tools: Technology progresses quite quickly, so we will rely on software that is likely to still be used or can be switched to other tools.
+8. Be developed or supported by organizations that adhere to open
+    principles: There are many organizations that develop or support open source software, but not all of them have openness as a core value and mission.

 ## Technical